chow1026/chow1026.github.io/course-notes/machine-learning/14-evaluation_metrics.md

   [11df1c45]: https://en.wikipedia.org/wiki/Contingency_table "Contingency Table"

+### NOTES FROM UDACITY CLASS:
+**Recall**: True Positive / (True Positive + False Negative).
+Out of all the items that are truly positive, how many were correctly classified as positive.
+Or simply, how many positive items were 'recalled' from the dataset.

+**Precision**: True Positive / (True Positive + False Positive).
+Out of all the items labeled as positive, how many truly belong to the positive class.

 ### Terminology and derivations from a confusion matrix

 **condition positive (P)** :: the number of real positive cases in the data